-The hardware requirements for Filecoin mining are tied to the computational resources needed to seal a sector and generating regular Proof of Spacetime for every sealed sector.
+The hardware requirements for storage providers are tied to the computational resources needed to seal a sector and generating regular Proof of Spacetime for every sealed sector.

-The Filecoin network requires storage providers to run computationally expensive operations.
-The cost of these operations depends on which network the storage provider is running; some testnets use a smaller sector size to increase the speeds of transactions artificially.
-For reference, the requirements listed below correspond to 32GiB sectors, as used by mainnet and some testnets.
+The Filecoin network requires storage providers to run computationally expensive operations to generate sealed sectors.
+The cost of these operations depends on which network the storage provider is running; some testnets use a smaller sector size to increase the speed of sealing artificially.
+For reference, the requirements listed below correspond to 32GiB sectors, as used by mainnet and the calibration network (testnetwork).

 General hardware requirements